olegmaxus/acos-course-homeworks/README.md

 ## Notes on the 4th OSSP WS
  <ins>*Part 1*</ins>

-// original_[static/dynamic].sh are for Task 1 in Part 1, improved_[static/dynamic].sh are for Homework Task 2, where we have to improve original Task
+// Note: original_[static/dynamic].sh are for Task 1 in Part 1, improved_[static/dynamic].sh are for Homework Task 2, where we have to improve original Task

 // I have added bash files (.sh) with linux shell for simplicity